beckybeauchamp1/msgboard/Planning/User Stories.md

 For a message board I know what is needed is:

-User
+User,
-User ID
+User ID,
-Password
+Password,

-Message
+Message,
-Message ID
+Message ID,
-Title
+Title,
 Name of poster

-Comment
+Comment,
-Comment ID
+Comment ID,
-Message ID
+Message ID,
-User ID who is commenting
+User ID who is commenting,
 Date Posted

 I'll need a registration page that sends the username/pass/email/whatever other reg values to the database.
 I'll need a login page that will check against these values in the database.
 I'll need a basic post function, but then you'll also need checks to see if the user is logged in, or what permissions they have (if I have different access levels for different users).